raquo/Airstream/README.md

 **`Observer.ignoreErrors(onNext)`** is similar to `recoverIgnoreErrors` on observables – it simply silences any error it receives, so that it does not get reported as unhandled.

+#### Other Error Handling Considerations

+* **`fold`** operator is unable to proceed when encountering an error, so such an observable will enter a permanent error state if it encounters an error.
+You can not use the standard `recover` method to recover from this.
+You need to use `foldRecover` instead of `fold` to supply your error handling logic.

+* **`filter`** operator can't filter if its passes function fails, so it will pass through all errors that it receives, unfiltered.
+You can filter errors using `recover`, by returning `None`.

+* A State with no observers (internal or external) still runs because it's not lazy _(a motivating example to all of us!)_.
+Ahem.
+This means that any errors that it emits are _unhandled_, and so they are reported as such.
+To prevent this, either handle the errors with `.recover`, or use `.recoverIgnoreErrors` to ignore them.

+* Consider a State with no observers (internal or external) except for an event stream created with `state.changes`.
+This stream is started, so it has an observer.
+As this `state` has an internal observer, it will not send its errors to `unhandled`.
+However, while new values and errors emitted by `state` are propagated to this `changes` event stream, the state's initial value is not, as the `changes` does not even look at it.
+So if this `state` has an error in its initial state, no one is handling it, and yet it will remain unreported as _unhandled_.

+  * This is an unfortunately flawed edge case in our design.
+We might address that eventually.
+Please let me know if you run into this problem.

+  * Signals can also potentially face a similar issue, but the scenario allowing it is even more convoluted because a signal's initial value is evaluated lazily – only if and when its observers request it – so it can't really throw an error if no one is looking at it.

 ## Limitations

 * Currently Airstream only runs on Scala.js because its primary intended use case is unidirectional dataflow architecture on the frontend.
-However, its design is very generic, and it is definitely possible to make Airstream work on JVM, but that is complicated by 1) JVM's multithreaded environment, 2) Airstream using efficient JS-specific data structures such as js.Array that do not exist on the JVM, and 3) me having limited time, and no personal need for Airstream on the JVM.
+However, its design is very generic, and it is definitely possible to make Airstream work on JVM, but that is complicated by 1) JVM's multithreaded environment, 2) Airstream using JS-specific data structures such as js.Array that do not exist on the JVM, and 3) me having limited time, and no personal need for Airstream on the JVM.
 Those are solvable.
 * Airstream has no concept of observables "completing".
+Personally I don't think this is a limitation, but I can see it being viewed as such.
 If you would like to make a case for this feature, please file an issue on github.

 ## My Related Projects